Sujan243/Sujan243.github.io/_posts/2016-10-17-understanding-the-basics.md

   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To be able to successfully make the computer ask and give answer</td>
+    <td>To be able to successfully make the computer ask questions and give answers</td>
   </tr>
   <tr>
     <td>Did I reach my target?